-Dolphin Plant, or String of Dolphins (Senecio peregrinus), is a rare succulent variety that looks like a pod of leaping dolphins.
+Dolphin Plant, or String of Dolphins (Senecio peregrinus), is a rare variety of trailing succulent that looks like a pod of leaping dolphins.
 This uncommon hybrid is a cross of String of Pearls (S. rowleyanus) and Candle Plant (S. articulatus).
 It can be difficult to find and requires a bit of special care, but it is well worth the effort.
-Read on to find inside information from our growers on how to cultivate a healthy, bountiful Dolphin Succulent of your own.
+Read on for inside information on cultivating a healthy Dolphin Succulent of your own.

 Where to Find

 Mountain Crest Gardens is currently offering the Dolphin Plant in limited quantities.
-They come potted up in a well-draining pot and have an included informational card.
-Supplies are limited, so if it's currently out of stock, sign up to receive an email when more are ready to go.
-Multiple small batches will be made available throughout the year.
+They come potted up in a well-draining pot with an informational care card.
+Supplies are limited, so if it's currently out of stock, sign up to by notified by email when more are ready to go.
+Multiple small batches will become available throughout the year.

 Dolphin Succulent Seeds

 Buying succulent seeds can be a risky business.
-Even with diligent care, some seeds just won't sprout and with a hybrid like S. peregrinus, you can’t quite predict that the seedlings will have dolphin-shaped leaves.
-While there are some reputable succulent seed distributors, it is a market rife with scams.
+Even with diligent care, some seeds just won't sprout.
+With a hybrid like S. peregrinus, you can't quite predict that the seedlings will have dolphin-shaped leaves.
+And while there are some reputable succulent seed distributors, it is a market rife with scams.

-Dolphin Plant is one of the "string" succulents, which grow long, vine-like stems that can reach 1.0' to 3.0' long.
-In the wild, these Senecio varieties creep along as a ground cover, but they really shine in a hanging pot where they can create a dense cascade of greenery.
+Dolphin Plant is one of the "string" succulents, which grow trailing stems that can reach 1.0' to 3.0' long.
+In the wild, these Senecio varieties creep along as a ground cover.
+They also shine in a hanging pot where they can create a dense cascade of greenery.

 The leaves of the Dolphin Plant are fleshy, notched crescents that truly resemble dolphins.
-In addition to their unbelievable shape, each leaf has a wide, translucent "leaf window" running lengthwise.
-This adaptation allows sunlight to irradiate the leaf interior and helps the plant tolerate low light conditions ( Succulent Leaf Windows).
+In addition to their unbelievable shape, each leaf has a translucent "leaf window".
+This adaptation allows sunlight to irradiate the leaf interior and helps the plant tolerate low light conditions (Succulent Leaf Windows).

 Senecio are in the Aster or Daisy family and, like daisies, their flowers have lots of narrow white petals.
-The petals are clustered in a sphere and form a pompom of a bloom.
-Even better, the flowers have a lovely cinnamon fragrance.
+The petals cluster in a sphere and form a pompom of a bloom.
+On top of that, the flowers have a lovely cinnamon fragrance.

 Growth & Care